HeveraletLaidCenx/inochi2d-docs/docs/source/inochi2d/faq.rst

 --------------------------

 Inochi2D and the accompanying tools are still heavily work-in-progress.
-They are usable for usecases we officially support, but it's still evolving very quickly so we can't promise that it is ready for game development.
+They are usable for use cases we officially support, but it's still evolving very quickly, so we can't promise that it is ready for game development.
 Some of the tooling is still a work in progress and will be improved with time to be easier to use.

 Can I load my PSD file in to Inochi Creator?